ibraheamit/frontend-projects-roadmap.sh/projects/single-page-cv/README.md

-# 🧾 Single-Page CV (HTML Only) - Training Project from roadmap.sh
+# 🧾 Single-Page CV (HTML Only)

-This is a **training project** as part of the [roadmap.sh/frontend](https://roadmap.sh/projects/single-page-cv) learning path, specifically under the _"Single-Page CV"_ module.
+This is a training project as part of the [roadmap.sh/frontend](https://roadmap.sh/frontend) learning path, specifically under the **"Single-Page CV"** module.

-The goal of this project was to build a professional-looking **single-page resume** using only semantic HTML and best practices for SEO and accessibility.
+The goal of this project was to build a professional-looking single-page resume using only semantic HTML and best practices for SEO and accessibility.

 ---